Coldingham Loch Fly Fishery & Holiday Cottages is under new ownership & management from October 2011.

-Coldingham Bay, a beautiful blue flag sandy beach is just 2 miles away & a great place for surfing, swimming & exploring the rock pools.
+Coldingham Bay, a beautiful sandy beach is just 2 miles away & a great place for surfing, swimming & exploring the rock pools.
 Sea fishing and boat trips operate from nearby Eyemouth and St Abbs which is also a very popular and well known scuba diving centre.

 There are two stone built cottages including an unusual Victorian boathouse, Lochside Cottage, which comes with its own boat stored underneath the cottage.
 The new owners have re furbished this property to provide a unique 'get away from it all' cottage for guests to enjoy the beauty of this fantastic loch and picturesque scenery from their own balcony and garden.

 As well as the stone cottages there are a number of cedarwood timber chalets offering very comfortable accommodation at a reasonable price.